 - Pre-heat oven to 375° F. Poke a few holes in the squash with a knife or carving fork and place in a pan.
 Bake about one hour, until the squash skin is soft.
 Let cool.

-- Meanwhile heat the beans and prepare the enchilada sauce.
+- Meanwhile heat the beans with some of the the enchilada sauce.

 - When the squash is cool enough to touch, cut it in half lengthwise.
 Remove the seeds and stringy parts.
-Rake the squash meat with a fork, transferring the strands to a casserole dish.
-Make a nest in the middle for the beans.
-Ladle the beans into the nest.
+Rake the squash meat with a fork.
+Divide into large bowls, 1 to 1 1/2 cups per person.
+Make a nest in the middle for the sauced beans and ladle them into the nest.

-- Dish the squash and bean onto plates.
-Let everyone garnish as they wish, with sauce, cilantro, cheese and avocado, if using.
+- Let everyone garnish as they wish, with more enchilada sauce, cilantro, cheese, and avocado slices.